sandyjernigan/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

+> A component is the building block to modern application development.
+This uses HTML, CSS, and/or Javascript brought together for reuse in the website or application.
+If a website or application has a navagation made up of buttons, you can use a component to iterate over each button (regardless of the number of buttons) and apply styling or reactions as desired.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account